 That awesome cheetah canvas is an original piece by my dad.
 He’s a wildlife artist and when I have a special request, he always comes through!
 You can check out the amazing mural he painted for Simon’s 1st Birthday Safari Soiree here!

 As we work our way around the room back to the doorway, you’ll see I even utilized the door for toy storage.
-The doorknob holds one side of the canvas storage piece and a couple of medium-sized command hooks held up the middle and left-side.
+The doorknob holds one side of this canvas keypad storage hanger and a couple of medium-sized command hooks held up the middle and left-side.
 I hung it low enough so the boys can easily reach in and out for those small toys that aren’t necessarily part of a set to be stored all together.

 Back to the main gallery wall where I brought in an old leather storage ottoman that was a hand-me-down from my parents, but it now has a good home plus provides extra seating for kids and adults.